Estimated reading time: 0 minutes

 This 24 -day trek is long and exhausting, but, on the contrary, it is inspiring.
 While walking, you will forget all your tiredness and exhaustion.
-It is due to impressive views of the Nepalese and Tibetan Himalayas ranges.
-Despite being the region bare and dry, it has fast-flowing rivers, gorgeous waterfalls, high passes, and deep river gorges.
+It is due to the impressive views of the Nepalese and Tibetan Himalayas ranges.
+Despite the region being bare and dry, it has fast-flowing rivers, gorgeous waterfalls, high passes, and deep river gorges.
 Equally and importantly, it has beautiful settlements with ancient art and architecture.

-The largest national
+The largest national park

-When to trek?
+When to the Upper Dolpo?

-However, as long as you have no timing constraints, you can do the Dolpo trek anytime.
+However, as long as you have no timing constraints, you can do the trek anytime.
 And suppose you are also very flexible in case of flight delay between Kathmandu and Juphal or vice versa.
 In that case, you can consider the trek during the monsoon period of any time between May – September.

+Not for beginners!
+This trek is not for beginners but a once-a-lifetime experience for the pro-trekkers.
+It involves long climbs and exhausting descents.
 Trekking to the Dolpo Region is much more challenging than other treks as the trails are mostly steep and descents are strenuous.
-Therefore, Trekkers require great physical strength, stamina and great willpower because the trail leads to three high passes, which are Nagdola La (5350m), Shey La (5000m) and Jeng La (5110m).
+Therefore, Trekkers require great physical strength, stamina, and great willpower because the trail leads to three high passes, which are Nagdola La (5350m), Shey La (5000m), and Jeng La (5110m).